 Overseas Higher Education Loan Program (OS-HELP) Loans

 OS-HELP is a federal government loan scheme to assist eligible undergraduate students to undertake some of their course of study overseas.
-For 2017, the maximum loan amount is $7,880 per semester abroad for eligible students studying in an Asian country.
 Note: that this is a loan and any fees will be added to your HELP debt.
 Read more about OS-HELP loan.

 If you are currently receiving financial assistance from Centrelink, you may be eligible to continue receiving Centrelink payments whilst participating in the Experience Singapore Program.
-The Global Mobility Office will write you a letter which states that you will be a full-time enrolled student whilst on exchange which you take to a Centrelink office to ensure continued payment.
+The Global Experience Office will write you a letter on request, which states that you will be a full-time enrolled student whilst on exchange which you take to a Centrelink office to ensure continued payment.

 Singapore is a vibrant, cosmopolitan country offering a diverse array of cultural experiences.
 State of the art facilities make Singapore a highly accessible destination.